Remixed (Amber album)

 Remixed is a greatest hits/remix album by dance/pop singer Amber.
-It was released in 2000 and has hits from the albums This Is Your Night and Amber.
-It also includes a new song entitled Taste The Tears.
-The album contains 14 songs in total with each song having two versions.
+It was released in 2000, and has hits from the albums This Is Your Night and Amber.
+It also includes a new song entitled "Taste The Tears".
+The album contains 14 tracks in total, with each song having two versions.
 The only two songs that don't have a second remix are "Colour of Love" and "One More Night".
+Remixed was also available as a limited-edition triple vinyl set for DJs.